 Welcome to the Nuffield Department of Primary Care Health Sciences (www.phc.ox.ac.uk), part of the Medical Sciences Division in the University of Oxford.
 Our mission is to deliver world-class research, engagement and training that advances primary care, influences health policy and develops professional skills for the delivery of better health care in the community.
-We offer currently offer two DPhils in the department: the DPhil in Primary Health Care and the DPhil in Translational Health Sciences.
+We offer currently offer two DPhils in the department: the DPhil in Primary Health Care and the DPhil in Translational Health Sciences; both of which are available both full-time ad part-time.